originjs/docs/docs/en/guide/cli/start/README.md

 # Getting start

-Before starting, make sure you have completed the [installation](https://originjs.org/en/installation.html).
-Now let us try to create a new app and launch it by these steps.
+Before starting, please make sure you have completed the [installation](https://originjs.org/en/installation.html).
+Now let us try to create a new application and launch it.

 ## Create a new app

-If you want to create a new web application and initialize it, you should run:
+To create an Origin.js application, just run:

 ```shell
 ori init [options] <app-name>
 ```

-There are some prompts so that you can define the version, license, test framework and plugins of the project.
-The Origin.js application will be based on Vue3 and Vite2, and the initial files will be generated according to your definition.
+There are some options for you to define the version, license, type of store, test framework and plugins for the project.
+An Origin.js application will be based on Vue 3 and Vite 2, and the project files will be generated according to your configuration.

-The project dependencies will be installed before initialization finished, so you can launch it directly.
+The initialization finished means that dependencies have been installed, so you can [launch it](https://originjs.org/en/guide/cli/start/#launch-it) directly.

 ### Options